opengate

 CRM Total Cost of Ownership: What You Pay — opengate

-The true cost of CRM implementation is three to five times the vendor-quoted license fee, once you account for data migration, integrations, workflow redesign, training, and ongoing maintenance.
-According to Forrester, implementation labor alone typically runs 1.5 to 3 times the first-year subscription cost, while Nucleus Research estimates that every dollar spent on CRM returns an average of $8.71 — but only when total cost of ownership is properly planned from the outset.
+A CRM really costs three to five times its quoted license fee.
+Total cost of ownership (TCO) is the full multi-year price of running a CRM — license plus implementation, data migration, integrations, training, and ongoing maintenance — and the license is usually the smallest piece.
+Implementation labor alone typically runs 1.5 to 3 times the first-year subscription cost, while Nucleus Research estimates that every dollar spent on CRM returns an average of $8.71 — but only when total cost of ownership is properly planned from the outset.
+Industry usability research keeps finding the same pattern: companies pay for dozens of CRM features and actively use only a handful, a classic symptom of TCO that was never budgeted.
 This guide provides a framework for calculating true CRM TCO across the five cost categories that enterprises systematically underestimate.

 The Problem